GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 There are a few reasons why a waterbody might be missing:

 * It may be too small: DEA Waterbodies only maps waterbodies larger than 2,700m<sup>2</sup> (3 whole Landsat pixels).
-* It might not have been wet enough: DEA Waterbodies only maps waterbodies that have been observed as wet at least 10% of the time between 1987 and 2020.
+* It may not have been wet enough: DEA Waterbodies only maps waterbodies that have been observed as wet at least 10% of the time between 1987 and 2020.
 If a waterbody fills very infrequently, it may not meet this threshold.
 * The waterbody may have too much vegetation surrounding it: the **DEA Water Observations** classifier that determines where water is observed does not work well where water is combined with vegetation.
 If there is vegetation obscuring the water (like a tree leaning across a river or a wetland), the classifier will not see this as water and the waterbody may not be mapped.
 * The water in the waterbody does not look like water: very sediment-filled water, particularly in northern Australia, is often misclassified as land.
 * It may be new: newly constructed waterbodies will not be included in this product as they will not have been observed as wet at least 10% of the time between 1987 and 2020.
 Waterbodies that have been constructed or modified after 2016 may not be captured within this tool.
 Future updates of this product should capture newer waterbodies.